 The Sexual Assault Crimes Unit is a specialized unit within the police department and these officers deal exclusively with cases involving sexual assault.
 They may provide you with detailed information regarding police procedures for information collection.
 Be aware that if they become involved in your case they may take it over and if they chose to press charges, they may proceed without the survivor’s consent.

 If the decision is made to report the sexual assault to the police, they will do an investigation.
 The police will ask you to make a statement, in a written form and/or perhaps a video recording of your description of the assault.
 Police will then talk with anyone who may have witnessed the sexual assault.
-They will also collect evidence including a ‘sexual assault evidence kit’, commonly referred to as a ‘rape kit’ if completed at the hospital.
+They will also collect evidence including a sexual assault evidence kit, commonly referred to as a “rape kit” if completed at the hospital.
 The police may choose to press charges if there is enough evidence.
-At this point, you cannot withdraw charges laid against the assaulter.
+At this point, you cannot withdraw charges laid against the perpetrator.
 Once police have charged the perpetrator, the file will be given to the Crown Attorney’s office where the legal case will be prepared for a criminal trial.

 Usually the assailant will not remain in jail awaiting trial.
-If you fear for your safety you may request that the judge place conditions upon the assailant’s release.
-This is commonly referred to as a ‘restraining order’ which forbids the assailant from speaking to you or being within a certain distance from you, your home, or your work.
-Cases involving sexual assault, gross indecency and incest include the right to request a non-publication order, whereby, the judge orders that your identity remain anonymous and cannot be published or broadcasted in the media.
+If you fear for your safety, you may request that the judge place conditions upon the assailant’s release.
+This is commonly referred to as a restraining order, which forbids the assailant from speaking to you or being within a certain distance from you, your home, or your work.
+Cases involving sexual assault, gross indecency, and incest include the right to request a publication ban, whereby the judge orders that your identity remain anonymous and cannot be published or broadcasted in the media.
 A preliminary hearing may take place and you may be requested to provide additional evidence.
-At this point a judge decides if enough evidence is available to take the case to trial.
-With enough evidence a date is set for trial by the judge, which is often months away.
+At this point, a judge decides if enough evidence is available to take the case to trial.
+With enough evidence, a date is set for trial by the judge, which is often months or even years away.
 If the assailant is found guilty, they may face time in prison, be ordered to pay a fine, and/or required to complete probation orders.
 A victim impact statement may also be submitted, which explains how the assault has affected your life and the people in your life.